E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R2 OSPF Configuration

+R2 connects the shared OSPF network to R3 and provides the preferred path between the two sites.

-R2 has the highest priority on the shared network and becomes the DR.
+R2 uses the highest OSPF priority on the shared network, causing it to become the DR.

-Its link to R3 keeps the lower default OSPF cost, making it the preferred path.
+Its link to R3 keeps the lower default OSPF cost.

 ```cisco
 interface GigabitEthernet0/0/0